lucaxbandini/VisageGuard/Step-By-Step-Guide.md

 To download Microsoft C++ Build Tools, follow this [link](https://visualstudio.microsoft.com/visual-cpp-build-tools/).

 # Installing Dlib

+Download [Cmake](https://cmake.org/download/) (check the box that adds a path for the current user).

 Create a new PyCharm project by clicking the Menu button at the top of the PyCharm window, then on "New Project".
 Leave all settings as default (change name if you'd like).

 ![image](https://github.com/lucaxbandini/VisageGuard/assets/152310492/05d64660-4b13-44d0-a6e4-4a0492fdcc3b)